Bruno, Saskatchewan

 Bruno is a town located 90 km east of Saskatoon and 35 km west of Humboldt.
 Its current mayor is Dale Glessman.

 Bruno is the only community in the prairies to hold an annual cherry festival.

-Bruno Clayworks, located 4 km west of Bruno, produced over one million bricks between the years 1905 and the 1960s.
+Bruno Clayworks, located 4 km west of Bruno, produced over one million bricks between 1905 and the 1960s.
 The historic Old Fire Hall and Jail, a heritage building housing the Bruno Museum, was built from bricks manufactured at the brick plant, as were many other area buildings.
 The bricks manufactured by the Bruno Clayworks were a unique sideways "T" shape which allowed rows of bricks to interlock when rotated 180º.

 History

-Bruno was named after Father Bruno Doefler, who came to the area along with other Germans from Minnesota in 1902.
+Bruno was named after Father Bruno Doerfler, who came to the area along with other Germans from Minnesota in 1902.

 From 1911 to 1919 Bruno Doefler was Abbot of the Territorial Abbey of Saint Peter-Muenster.
 The territory of the Territorial abbey (Abbey Nullius) which included Bruno was also referred to as St. Peter's Colony.